Persian Celery Stew - Khoreshte Karafs

 - 4 Persian dried limes

-Heat 2 tbsp olive oil in a pan over medium heat.
+Heat 2 tablespoon olive oil in a pan over medium heat.

 Add celery, mint, parsley and saute until herbs start getting dark and release their aroma.
 Set aside.

-In a large pot, heat 2 tbsp olive oil.
+In a large pot, heat 2 tablespoon olive oil.